mpeng819/Cloudformation-VPC/README.md

-# Cloudformation: MyVPC-NAT-ALG-ASG.yml
+# This CloudFormation template deploys a VPC, with the following:

-# This CloudFormation template deploys a basic VPC, with the following:
+# 2 x Public Subnets in 2 AZ
-# Works in ap-northeast-1, ap-northeast-2, ap-east-1 and ap-southeast-1 regions
+# 2 x Private Subnets in 2 AZ
-# 2xPublic Subnets in 2 AZ
+# 1 x NAT instance in PublicSubnet1
-# 2xPrivate Subnets in 2 AZ
+# 1 x NAT instance in PublicSubnet2
-# 1xNAT instance in PublicSubnet1
+# 1 x Public Facing Application Load Balancer
-# 1xpublic facing Application Load Balancer
+# 1 x ASG
-# 1xASG ( 2 min, 4 max )
+# 2 x EC2 instance in 2 Private Subnet in the ASG, 1 EC2 per Private Subnet
-# 2xEC2 instance in 2 Private Subnet in the ASG, 1 EC2 each Private Subnet
+# 1 x S3 Gateway Endpoints, associate Private RT1 and Private RT2